Skip to main content

 By Stephen C. Schultz

-Having been in raised in Eugene Oregon, I am very familiar with the term evergreen.
-I grew up exploring the temperate rain forest of Western Oregon.
-I have spent many a night camping in the rain under Cedar, Western Hemlock and Douglas Fir trees to name a few.
-The sound of rhythmic drops of water falling from a hundred foot tree to the forest floor brings a sense of peace, comfort and fond memories found nowhere else.
+Having been raised in Eugene, Oregon, I am very familiar with the term evergreen.
+I grew up exploring the temperate rainforests of Western Oregon.
+I have spent many nights camping in the rain under cedar, western hemlock, and Douglas fir trees, to name a few.
+The rhythmic sound of water droplets falling from a hundred-foot tree to the forest floor brings a sense of peace, comfort, and fond memories found nowhere else.

-Even though I don’t consider myself a professional blogger, over the years I have become somewhat intrigued with the blogging lingo.
-I regularly hear that “Content is King” and every once in awhile there is a mention in an article about “Evergreen Content”.
-Evidently, evergreen content is written material that is never outdated.
+Even though I don’t consider myself a professional blogger, over the years, I have become somewhat intrigued by blogging lingo.
+I regularly hear that “Content is King,” and every once in a while, I come across an article mentioning “Evergreen Content.”
+Evidently, evergreen content refers to written material that never becomes outdated.

-I was recently reading through some of my older blog posts.
-I was amazed at how many articles I have written where the subject matter is timeless.
-I may have written it three years ago or even five, but the principles don’t ever change, even though the ensuing years continue to pass by.
+I was recently reading through some of my older blog posts and was amazed at how many of them contain timeless subject matter.
+I may have written an article three years ago—or even five—but the principles remain unchanged, even as the years continue to pass.

 Comments